da-rth/VisIBoT/README.md

 ---

-# Setting up the badpackets processing service
+# Setting up the bad packets processing service
-Execute the below commands to run the BadPackets processing script.
-This script processes all honeypot entities caught by BadPackets and exports API data into a MongoDB schema format.
+Execute the below commands to run the Bad Packets processing script.
+This script processes all honeypot entities caught by Bad Packets and exports API data into a MongoDB schema format.
 Payloads are automatically extracted from BP Results and are analysed using the `LiSa` malware sandbox mentioned above.

 ```bash
 # Install Docker and Docker-compose (e.g. on ubuntu using apt-get)